pablohc97/TFM/README.md

 ### Experiments and results

 We build and train three different models.
 The first one, without any DN layers, has three convolutional layers with RELU followed by an average pooling and a final 10 neurons layers with soft-max activation function to predict the class of each image.
-The second model has the same extructure but includes one GDN layer located in the first position, i.e. the first layer of the model is the DN layer.
+The second model has the same extructure but includes one DN layer located in the first position, i.e. the first layer of the model is the DN layer.
 Finally, the last model has the same extructure too but it includes three DN layers located before each convolutional layer.

 We train each model 2000 epochs with the modified dataset.
 We repeat 10 times with different seeds and then we evaluate the models with the modified and the original data.
 Next table shows the mean and standard deviation accuracy performance in test and the improvements of the use of DN layers with regard no using DN in parenthesis.